Improve Air Quality & Heat Loss

 - Heat recovery ventilation is becoming more popular in modern homes as air tightness increases.

 - Homes with high thermal performance are very air-tight.
-If the Star Rating is more the 7, HRV is essential.
+Consider HRV if your thermal performance Star Rating is more the 7.

 - Your home will feel fresh and airy from a higher rate of air change.